rajhraval/My100DaysOfSwiftUI/Project 13 - Instafilter/Project13.md

 - Using coordinators to manage SwiftUI View Controllers (Making a Bridge between UIKit and SwiftUI)
 - Saving Images in User's Photo Library

+### Project 13 - Instafilter - Day 65 of 100DaysOfSwiftUI

+> Any idea, plan, or purpose may be placed in the mind through repetition of thought - Napolean Hill

+Today I learnt about:

+- Building the basic UI
+- Importing image into SwiftUI using UIImagePickerController
+- Basic image filtering using CoreImage